-Your doctor has requested a high-resolution computed tomography scan (CT or CAT) of your chest.
-High-resolution CT technology uses a narrow X-ray beam and advanced computer analysis to create very detailed pictures of your body, allowing physicians to see small details that would not be possible with an older, tradiational CT.
-Cedars-Sinai's S. Mark Taper Foundation Imaging Center has a team of specialists who take and interpret chest CTs.
-Our team of expert physicians, nurses and technologists is led by Cindy Kallman, MD, Chief, Body CT.
+Your doctor has requested a computed tomography scan (CT or CAT) of your chest.
+High-resolution CT technology uses a narrow X-ray beam and advanced computer analysis to create very detailed pictures of your body, allowing physicians to see small details that would not be possible with an older, traditional CT.
+The Cedars-Sinai S. Mark Taper Foundation Imaging Center has a team of specialists who take and interpret chest CTs.
+Our team of expert physicians, nurses and technologists is led by Cindy Kallman, MD, chief, Body CT.

 Right: Chest CT image

 Please leave your jewelry and valuables at home and wear comfortable clothing.

 If your doctor gave you an order, please bring it with you.